Iceland city view

 Overall Reflection

 Even spending 10 days on the Ring Road wasn’t enough time to see everything we wanted to.
-We did not have enough time to explore the West Fjords or the Snæfellsnes Peninsula, who some claim is where the heart chakra of the Earth is.
+We did not have enough time to explore the West Fjords or the Snæfellsnes Peninsula, which some claim is where the Earth’s heart chakra is.

 Yes, Iceland is THAT magical.
 It’s a place in our incredible blue planet where the four elements come together and play off of each other in an awe-inspiring way.
 Our Earth is alive and no where else have I felt that so strongly, so deeply as I did in Iceland.
 I really did fall in love with the country and its people.
 Everyone I met was so gracious and eager to help us in any way we needed.
 My mind, body, spirit, and heart were in complete alignment and harmony.
 I left with tears in my eyes, feeling as though I was leaving a small part of myself behind.
 I’m already plotting my next visit, which will be a winter retreat to catch the Northern Lights!
 Iceland, I love you!